CSE2307SP26/project-sania-princess-tyfani/README.md

 1. A bank customer should be able to view their transaction history for an account.
 (Sania)
 2. A bank customer should be able to apply for a loan.
 (Sania)
 3. A bank customer should be able to make a payment towards a loan.
 (Sania)
-6. A bank customer should be able to transfer money from one account to another (front end/incomplete); I also developed rough panel sketch with intention of working toward a streamlined display.
+6. A bank customer should be able to transfer money from one account to another (front end/incomplete);
+7. Developed a rough dashboard sketch with intention of working toward a more streamlined display.
 (Tyfani)

 Completed third iteration:
-A bank administrator should be able to collect fees from existing accounts when necessary.
-(Sania) A bank customer should be able to transfer money from one account to another, logic correct, but testing incomplete (Tyfani)
+1. A bank administrator should be able to collect fees from existing accounts when necessary.
+(Sania)
+2. A bank customer should be able to transfer money from one account to another, logic correct, but testing incomplete (Tyfani)

 ## What commands are needed to compile and run your code from the command line?
 Run ./runApp.sh in the terminal.
 This will compile and run the app automatically.